timelessco/frappe-ui-react/README.md

 ## Overview

-frappe-ui-react is a comprehensive React component library that implements Frappe's Espresso UI design system.
+frappe-ui-react is a comprehensive React & React Native component library that implements Frappe's Espresso UI design system.
 While Frappe officially uses Vue.js internally, this library bridges the gap for React developers in the Frappe ecosystem who want to maintain consistent design language across their applications.

 ## Why This Library?

 ### Community Need

-The Frappe ecosystem provides excellent tools including a [React SDK](https://github.com/The-Commit-Company/frappe-react-sdk) for backend interactions, but lacks official React UI components.
+The Frappe ecosystem provides excellent tools including a [React SDK](https://github.com/The-Commit-Company/frappe-react-sdk) for backend interactions, but lacks official React components.
 This forces React developers to either:

 - Build UI components from scratch
 - Use inconsistent UI libraries that don't match Frappe's design language